robotframework/robotframework-RFCP-syllabus/Chapter_3_Keyword_Design_Variables_Resources.md

     Should Contain    ${server_log}    ${expected_content}
 ```

-All variables, the arguments, and the return value, are local to the keyword body and do not exist outside of the keyword.
+All variables defined in the `[Arguments]` are local to the keyword body and do not exist outside of the keyword.

 This keyword may be called in a test case like this:
 ```robotframework